shipwright-io/community/ships/0035-beta-api-changes.md

 #### Story 2

-As an external Kubernetes controller, I should be able to operate on Shipwright _v1beta1_ or _v1alpha1_ CRD's, independently of the API stored version.
+As an external Kubernetes controller, I should be able to operate on Shipwright _v1beta1_ or _v1alpha1_ custom resources, independently of the API stored version.

 ### Implementation Details/Notes/Constraints [optional]